Eva Telzer, Ph.D.

 Email: emccormick [at] unc [dot] edu

 Ethan McCormick received his B.S. in Biochemistry from the University of Arkansas and MA in Psychology from the University of Illinois.
-He is a third-year graduate student in the Developmental Psychology program.
+He is a fourth-year graduate student in the Developmental Psychology program.
 He is a ray of sunshine on a cloudy day.
 His primary research interest involves exploring how the brain adapts to its environment in an experience-dependent manner.
 He is interested in examining this question on two different levels: over the course of learning and skill acquisition, and across development.
 This line of research contributes to our understanding of how changes in the environment drive mechanisms of neural flexibility and plasticity.

 Paul Sharp, M.A.